B3N101/B3N101/README.md

 ### :man_technologist: About Me :
 I am a Developer and Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Concord, MA at Middlesex School
-- :telescope: I’m working as a student mainly working on web and cli projects.
+- :telescope: I’m a student mainly working on web and cli projects.

-- I am currently working on both VSCODE and NEOVIM on MACOS (with copilot)
+- I am using macos, arch, neovim, and github copilot.

 - :seedling: Working on schoolwork and projects